tengstrand/lein-polylith/readme.md

-    build N [A] [S]       Builds changed systems and create artifacts. changes E P [A]       Lists changed components, bases or systems. compile P [A] [S]     Compiles changed components, bases and systems. create X N [A]        Creates a component, system or workspace. delete c N            Deletes a component.
+    build N [A] [S]       Builds changed systems and create artifacts. changes E P [A]       Lists changed components, bases or systems. compile P [A] [S]     Compiles changed components, bases and systems. create X N [F]        Creates a component, system or workspace. delete c N            Deletes a component.
     deps [A]              Lists dependencies.
     diff P [A] [F]        Lists all changes since a specific point in time.